Web Summit: 2014

-Web Summit 2014 was held over three days and consisted of nine stages or Summits as they are known; Centre, Machine, Enterprise, Marketing, Builders, Society, Sport, Film and Music.
-Eva Longoria, Peter Thiel and Bono were among the speakers that spoke over the three-day event, with attendance of 22,000 people from 109 countries.
+Web Summit 2014 was held over three days and consisted of nine stages or Summits as they are known; Centre, Machine, Enterprise, Marketing, Builders, Society, Sport, Film, and Music.
+Eva Longoria, Peter Thiel, and Bono were among the speakers that spoke over the three-day event, with attendance of 22,000 people from 109 countries.

-On Day 1 there were problems with the WiFi network and Web Summit founder Paddy Cosgrave took to the stage on two occasions to apologise for the connectivity problems.
-The RDS defended their technical set-up with CEO Michael Duffy saying, "The WiFi has successfully responded to the exceptional demands placed on it.
-This is an unprecedented WiFi density compared to similar European tech events."
+On Day 1 there were problems with the Wi-Fi network and Web Summit founder Paddy Cosgrave took to the stage on two occasions to apologise for the connectivity problems.
+The RDS defended their technical set-up with CEO Michael Duffy saying, "The Wi-Fi has successfully responded to the exceptional demands placed on it.
+This is an unprecedented Wi-Fi density compared to similar European tech events."
 Attendees were mostly disparaging in their remarks, with some deriding it on social media as "the most Irish thing ever".

 International broadcasters including CNBC, CNN, Fox Business News, Bloomberg, Sky News, Al Jazeera and the BBC all covered the event.

-After the announcement of the decision to move the 2016 Web Summit to Lisbon, several Irish technology correspondents cited the WiFi debacle as one major push factor behind the move.
+After the announcement of the decision to move the 2016 Web Summit to Lisbon, several Irish technology correspondents cited the Wi-Fi debacle as one major push factor behind the move.

 2013

 In 2013, over 10,000 people attended the Web Summit, the vast majority from outside Ireland.
 Speakers included Elon Musk, Shane Smith, Tony Hawk, Drew Houston, and Niklas Zennström.

 The event was expanded in its scope with a number of side-events launching as part of it, including the Night Summit, a series of after-hours events featuring musicians from throughout the world, and the Food Summit, a two-day showcase of gourmet Irish Food.

 Irish Prime Minister, Enda Kenny, also opened the NASDAQ Market from the Web Summit, the first time it was opened outside of New York since the Facebook IPO.
-The event was covered substantially in the international media with Bloomberg Television, CNN, the Wall Street Journal and Wired covering the event.
+The event was covered substantially in the international media with Bloomberg Television, CNN, the Wall Street Journal, and Wired covering the event.

 2012

-In 2012, 4,200 people attended Web Summit, approximately 40% of these came from companies based in Ireland (which provides a European HQ for several major tech companies) and 60% came from companies based elsewhere in Europe.
+In 2012, 4,200 people attended Web Summit. approximately 40% of these came from companies based in Ireland (which provides a European HQ for several major tech companies) and 60% came from companies based elsewhere in Europe.
 Speakers included Tim Armstrong, Wael Ghonim, and Arkady Volozh.

 A number of companies from across the world also launched their new products or made announcements as part of the event.

 2009–2011

-The first Web Summit was a mix of bloggers, journalists and technologists in a hotel on the outskirts of Dublin.
-Panelists and speakers included Iain Dale, the political blogger, Ben Hammersley of the Guardian and Ian Douglas of the Daily Telegraph.
+The first Web Summit was a mix of bloggers, journalists, and technologists in a hotel on the outskirts of Dublin.
+Panelists and speakers included Iain Dale, the political blogger, Ben Hammersley of the Guardian, and Ian Douglas of the Daily Telegraph.
 In 2010 it was a meet-up for 400 or so of the local technology community in the Chartered Accountants House in Dublin.
 Speakers were mainly local entrepreneurs, business people, and investors.
 In 2011, the event tripled in size and moved to the Royal Dublin Society.
-Speakers included Chad Hurley, Jack Dorsey and Matt Mullenweg.
+Speakers included Chad Hurley, Jack Dorsey, and Matt Mullenweg.